 “It is good to praise the Lord and make music to your name, O Most High, proclaiming your love in the morning and your faithfulness at night, to the music of the ten-stringed lyre and the melody of the harp.”
 (Psalm 92:1–3, NIV)

 I have loved music as far back as I can remember.
-It’s in my DNA, part of how God created me to be me.
-It is commonly said that music is the “universal language” that transcends culture, history, and linguistic barriers, and unites humankind in a common expression.
-There’s just something about music that moves the heart and the mind in ways that words alone cannot.
+It's in my DNA, part of how God created me to be me.
+It is commonly said that music is the "universal language" that transcends culture, history, and linguistic barriers, and unites humankind in a common expression.
+There's something about music that moves us in ways that words alone cannot.

-Music has the power to engage us at the heart-level.
+Music has the power to engage us at the heart level.
 It can stir emotions in us that well up from deep within.
-Music gives form to the expression of our souls; we create, listen, and engage with music in every area, in every season of life.
-Music can be an instrument (pun intended) to express our joy, our sorrow, our anger, our pain, and our love.
-And I think that’s exactly why God gave us the gift of music: to give a language to our souls for creating beauty, moving emotion, venting stress, and most importantly, for expressing worship.
+Music gives form to the expression of our souls; we create, listen to, and engage with music in every area, in every season of life.
+Music can be an instrument to express our joy, our sorrow, our anger, our pain, and our love.
+And I think that's exactly why God gave us the gift of music: to give a language to our souls for creating beauty, moving emotion, venting stress, and most importantly, expressing worship.

 I have had friends over the years who believed that emotion in worship was dangerous and best avoided.
 The music that characterized their churches was robotic and expressionless.
 And sad.
 If I can't bring my feelings to God, where can I take them?
 Reading through the Psalms, I don't get the impression that David suppressed his emotions, rather, at times he seems like an emotional hot mess!
 And he expressed his soul to God through music.